DATA606Project-TeamS/CapstoneProject-ObesityandML/README.md

 - Since the visualizations showed that the age group of 20-60 contains the majority of the data, and education, income ratio, mental health, and other factors showed more resonable relation for adults.
 We decided focus on respondent from 20-60, and expand the project to childhood obesity/overweight and senior(60+) obesity/overweight in future studies.
 #### Box plot of BMI Distibution by Age Groups(20-60):<br/>
 ![alt text](https://github.com/DATA606Project-TeamS/CapstoneProject-ObesityandML/blob/main/Output/BMI%20and%20Age%2020-60.png)
+- The box plot shows that adults in age range from 30-60 have higher BMI compared to adults in 20-29 age group.
+Adults in 40-49 have higher BMI compared to adults in 30-39 age group based on the median and upper quantiles.

 #### Box plot of Adult BMI and Gender:<br/>
-- The overall adults female BMI is slightly higher than adults male BMI in our dataset.<br/>
+- The overall adults female BMI is higher than adults male BMI in our dataset.
+The median of adult female BMI is slightly higher than the median of adult male BMI, however, the overall range of adult female BMI is greater based on the plot. <br/>
 ![alt text](https://github.com/DATA606Project-TeamS/CapstoneProject-ObesityandML/blob/main/Output/BMI%20and%20Gender(Adults).png)

 #### Box plot of Adult BMI and Race:<br/>
-- We noticed that None-Hispanic Asians Adults have lower BMI.<br/>
+- We noticed that None-Hispanic Asians Adults have significantly lower BMI compared to other races.<br/>
 ![alt text](https://github.com/DATA606Project-TeamS/CapstoneProject-ObesityandML/blob/main/Output/BMI%20and%20Race(Adults).png)

 #### Box plot of Adult BMI and Education level:<br/>
-- People with college degree or above tend to have lower BMI.<br/>
+- Adults with college degree or above tend to have lower BMI compared to adults with other education levels.<br/>
 ![alt text](https://github.com/DATA606Project-TeamS/CapstoneProject-ObesityandML/blob/main/Output/BMI%20and%20Education%20level(Adults.).png)

 #### Bar chart of Adult BMI and Depression:<br/>
-- Respondents with depression related experiences tend to have higher BMI compared to others.<br/>
+- Respondents with depression related experiences tend to have higher BMI compared to others.
+Adults claimed depressed or feel down for "More than half the days" shows higher BMI. <br/>
 ![alt text](https://github.com/DATA606Project-TeamS/CapstoneProject-ObesityandML/blob/main/Output/BMI%20and%20Depression(Adults).png)